 Consequences of Academic Dishonesty at GRCC

-Students who commit acts of academic dishonesty are subject to classroom and College sanctions.
+Students who commit acts of academic dishonesty are subject to classroom penalties and conduct sanctions.
 Withdrawal from a course does not exempt a student from any pending charges of classroom misconduct.

 - Giving a warning – an oral explanation by a College official of violation and possible consequences if misconduct continues;